Reagent Development: Print Parameters

 The first step in calibrating a material is determining pressure needed for extrusion.
 Fill a syringe with your material and load into the Allevi.
 Increase the pressure incrementally by about 5 psi until the material extrudes evenly.
 Take note of at least three to four pressures the material extrudes at, varying from a slow to fast extrusion.

-- Troubleshooting tip 2: There are a variety of factors that can affect pressure needed for extrusion.
+Troubleshooting tip 2: There are a variety of factors that can affect pressure needed for extrusion.
 Take note of what needle gauge and shape you are using.
-To lower pressure needed for extrusion, try using a smaller gauge or a tapered needle.
+To lower pressure needed for extrusion, try using a lower gauge or a tapered needle.

 Results: This calibration step determines a series of extrusion pressures that will be used in later calibration tests.

 *Want to learn how to write these custom extrusion files?
-Check out this post on Custom Gcode.
+Check out this post on understanding gcode.